Harishkumar79/Weather-app/README.md

 # Weather App

-## This applicaion is build using React + Material UI with Open Weathe Api.
+## This applicaion is build using React + Material UI with Open Weather Api.